mad-java-ent-f21/Blue_Aegis/Documents/TeamResume.md

 # AegisBlue: Team Resume

+### Team Members: Subu, Julie Johnson, Ryan Michaelis, Tosan Ogedengbe

+**Welcome to the AegisBlue Team Resume.** This is a brief summary of the personal and professional experiences, skills, education history and some fun fact background information on all team members of AegisBlue.

 ### Julie Johnson:
 **Julie Johnson** is a good speaker and is very creative.
 She likes competition, thinks fast on her feet and is able to make decisions quickly.
 By her own admission, she is more of a thinker than a talker and thinks very fast on her feet.
 She is great with numbers, stats and data and enjoys working with these things.